The Best Practice Charter Programme

 - PiPA Symposiums and events

-- PiPA Accreditation and Industry recognition for achievements
+- Celebration of achievements and Industry recognition

 - Access to UK wide emergency child and elder care scheme (additional costs may apply)